 Visible on almost every street corner, always armed and spit-shined, they controlled the newspapers, the rail system, the government, schools, and hospitals, and the day-to-day existence of the Danish people.

-a kind of imagination that was held by Coleridge to be more casual and superficial than true imagination
+imagination held to be more casual than true imagination

 It is true that he rode alone on his horse from the palace every morning, unguarded, and greeted his people; and though it seems so charming as to be a flight of author’s